Dino-Kupinic/dino-kupinic.dev/content/blogs/what-is-nuxt.md

 </script>
 ```

-Whenever I go back to a Vue project without Nuxt (or most other frameworks), I miss this feature so much! 😭
+Whenever I go back to a Vue project without Nuxt (or most other frameworks), I really miss this feature.

 ### Middleware